 The old adage of “treat others as you want to be treated” should, in theory, be applicable to the landlord-tenant relationship.
 If, as a tenant, you take care of the property you’re renting, pay your rent on time, and reply promptly to any communication from the landlord, then all should go swimmingly well and you, in turn, should be able to expect to receive the same respect and care from your landlord.

-Generally speaking–and this comes from over 12 years of working in the leasing business here–our experience is that landlords take a decent amount of care of their properties and their tenant’s needs.
+Generally speaking–and this comes from over 16 years of working in the leasing business here–our experience is that landlords take a decent amount of care of their properties and their tenant’s needs.
 However, irrespective of country or culture, around the world the landlord-tenant bond can be fragile and things will go awry.
-Especially when there is a language barrier–when, say, the landlord only speaks Chinese and the tenant only speaks English!
+Especially when there is a language barrier–when, say, the landlord lives overseas or only speaks Chinese and the tenant only speaks English!
 So here are a few pointers on dealing with Macau landlords, which will hopefully help those of you renting to have a comfortable and happy stay.

-As an initial point, I should mention that Macau tenancy laws favor the tenant over the landlord.
+As an initial point, we should mention that Macau tenancy laws favor the tenant over the landlord.
 If there’s any disagreement or doubt on interpretation of the law, in the majority of cases the tenant is protected.

 In Macau, the maximum rental lease term is 30 years and there is no minimum period.
-In the unusual circumstance that there be no time frame stated in a tenancy agreement then the government considers the agreement to be valid for 1 year.
+In the unusual circumstance that there be no time frame stated in a tenancy agreement then the government considers the agreement to be valid for one year.

 The law specifies a 90-day notice if the tenant wishes to leave before the end of the lease.
-But most tenancy agreements state either one or two months notice.
+But most tenancy agreements state either one or two months’ notice.
 What takes precedence?
 Answer–the law.
-If a landlord wants to stick to the law, even though the lease states two months’ notice, they can insist on a 90 (calendar) days’ notice, without which they can withhold the return of up to two months security deposit as compensation of the tenant leaving early.
+If a landlord wants to stick to the law, even though the lease states two months’ notice, they can insist on a 90 (calendar) days’ notice, without which they can withhold the return of up to two months’ security deposit as compensation of the tenant leaving early.

-Legal termination notice by landlord to tenant depends on the duration of the lease term.
+Legal termination notice by the landlord to tenant depends on the duration of the lease term.
 If the agreement is for one to six years, the landlord is required to give his tenant 90 (calendar) days’ notice prior to the end of the lease, that the agreement will not be renewed or is subject to new agreement terms.
-For a three month to one-year agreement, the landlord must give 30 days notice prior to the end of the lease.
+For a three month to a one-year agreement, the landlord must give 30 days’ notice prior to the end of the lease.

 In accordance with Macau law, if rent is nine days late or more the landlord has the right to charge his tenant with an additional 50% of the monthly rent.
 If rent is overdue by 30 days, the penalty increases to 100% of the monthly rent.
 So for example, if the rent is HKD $20,000 and it is overdue nine days, the landlord can charge HKD $30,000.
 After 30 days this becomes HKD $40,000, and this amount is then capped.